Para kito Mosquito protection

 Unlike DEET, these products are put on clothing instead of on the skin.

-Put it on shirt cuffs, pant cuffs, shoes and hats.
-Can also put it on covering nets and sleeping bags.
+Please put it on shirt cuffs, pant cuffs, shoes and hats.
+You can also put it on covering nets and sleeping bags.

-Also known as picardin and propidine and is the active ingredient of insect repellents most commonly found in Australia.
+Icaridin-Also known as picaridin and propidine, and is the active ingredient of insect repellents most commonly found in Australia.

 It can safely be put on skin or clothing.
 It is odourless and does not feel sticky or greasy when applied.
 It also appears to have a low potential for toxicity.

 MOSQUITOES AND THE FUTURE OF DISEASE